-• Assignments and Examinations
+Assignments and Examinations

-- WRITTEN PROGRAM PLAN FOR RHT PORTFOLIO 30% - Students will form into groups of no more than four to work on this group project.
-Each student must purchase 1 soft, 3-ring binder for you and the team will purchase 1 soft 3-ring binder team copy.
+FINAL PROJECT (Group Assignments) Written Program Plan for RHT Portfolio Each student must purchase 1 soft, 3-ring binder for you and the team will purchase 1 soft 3-ring binder team copy.
 All binders need typed and professionally labeled index tabs.
 No plastic sleeves may be used in either the individual or team binder.
 Both the individual's binder for each team and the team's binder will look exactly alike and be turned in all together.
 Each individual will get their copy back and the team's identical copy retained for future programming purposes.